xwal/awesome-stars/README.md

 * [DBSphereTagCloud](https://github.com/dongxinb/DBSphereTagCloud) - A 3D spherical tag cloud view of iOS.
 * [MVVMReactiveCocoa](https://github.com/leichunfeng/MVVMReactiveCocoa) - GitBucket iOS App
 * [Monkey](https://github.com/coderyi/Monkey) - Monkey is a GitHub third party client for iOS,to show the rank of coders and repositories.
-* [AMPopTip](https://github.com/andreamazz/AMPopTip) - An animated popover that pops out a given frame, great for subtle UI tips and onboarding.
 * [XMPPFramework](https://github.com/robbiehanson/XMPPFramework) - An XMPP Framework in Objective-C for Mac and iOS
 * [BeeFramework](https://github.com/gavinkwoe/BeeFramework) - [Experimental] A semi-hybrid framework that allows you to create mobile apps using Objective-C and XML/CSS
 * [ZXingObjC](https://github.com/TheLevelUp/ZXingObjC) - An Objective-C Port of ZXing